shubham-padia/pipeline_creator/README.md

 1.)
 Change the `REACT_APP_SERVER URL` with your desired IP in .env 2.)
 Run `bash deploy.sh`

+Please note that you also have to change the IP for the backend, please have a look at the README of the [backend repo](https://github.com/shubham-padia/asr_airflow) for the same.

 ## Manual installation instructions:

 1.)
 Install the serve package globally